Filing an Eviction Appeal

 Calculating the Time to Appeal

-; if the last day of the 15-day appeal period falls on a Saturday, Sunday, or legal holiday, the deadline is the next business day
+- If the last day of the period falls on a Saturday, Sunday, or legal holiday, then the deadline is the next business day.

 The party who files an eviction appeal is called the “appellant.”
 The party or parties who won in the district court are called the “respondent” or “respondents.”